 The Home Secretary talks about fairness, but in reality the Home Office displays a combination of hostility and inefficiency.
 Families are split up because visas have been agreed but not issued, and in my local case a Liverpool doctor who has worked in this country for many years after being trained here is having to go back to her country of origin because of a failure in the Home Office.
 I am still seeking a meeting with Home Office Ministers on that case.
 Will the year-long conversation that the Home Secretary spoke about include discussing changing the attitude of the Home Office so people are treated fairly and within the rules?

 I am pleased that the hon.
 Lady has raised this important issue of fairness.
 The Home Office makes millions of immigration decisions, whether on visas or otherwise, each year and we cannot pretend that every single decision is going to be right.
 Earlier, the right hon.
 Member for Hackney North and Stoke Newington (Ms Abbott) raised the issue of Windrush, which was a problem under successive Governments, and we need to learn the lessons from that, and the hon.
-Member for Liverpool, Riverside (Dame Louise Ellman) raised a live case from her constituency and the Minister for Immigration will be happy to meet her to discuss it.
+Member for Liverpool, Riverside (Dame Louise Ellman) raised a live case from her constituency that the Minister for Immigration will be happy to meet her to discuss.

 I welcome the proposal set out by the Home Secretary to have an immigration system that gets the best talent from around the world for our economy and public services.
 Will he also undertake to cover in this legislation the loophole of descendants from the British Indian Ocean Territory, whose rights have been abused for the best part of half a century?